John Parker, PhD

 Experience

-Led a software engineering team at a biotech startup, overseeing cloud-based deep learning and bioinformatics workflows while providing platform support across data scientists, lab scientists, and leadership
+Managed a software engineering team at a biotech startup, overseeing cloud-based deep learning and bioinformatics workflows while providing platform support across data scientists, lab scientists, and leadership

 - Partnered with IT to enable real-time lab data ingestion of many instruments using AWS S3 File Gateway and Spark Declarative Pipelines